2022 Polish speedway season: Polish Pairs Speedway Championship

 The 2022 Polish Pairs Speedway Championship was the 2022 edition of the Polish Pairs Speedway Championship.
-The final was held on 3 April at Poznań.
+The final was held on 3 April at the Golęcin Speedway Stadium in Poznań.

 Team

 Team Speedway Polish Championship

 The 2022 Team Speedway Polish Championship was the 2022 edition of the Team Polish Championship.
 Lublin won the Ekstraliga and were awarded the gold medal and declared Polish Team Champions.
 Teams finishing second and third were awarded silver and bronze medals respectively.